imoxonemre/BHTO19_rsfMRIFingerPrinting/README.md

 7. Return to 4.

 ***Your first task will be to add your name to the contributors list***

 Recommendation: repeat with a few small, unambitious changes (e.g. to documentation files) to get the hang of the contributor workflow.

+For more info on github usage, [read these instructions](https://github.com/JohnGriffiths/BHTO19_rsfMRIFingerPrinting/blob/master/github_usage.md)